fredericowieser/GPT-From-Scratch/README.md

-# GPT-1-From-Scratch
+# GPT-From-Scratch
-Educational Reproduction of GPT 1
+Educational Reproduction of GPT